microsoft/app-camp/docs/aad/A01-begin-app.md

 ## Known issues

-The application does not implement paging for large data sets, so lists of orders etc. are limited to the first 10 results.

 While it will work on mobile devices, the application is not responsive and will not look good on these devices.
 This will be addressed in a future version of the lab.

 ## Next steps